 The following rankings are a list of colleges with the highest salaries for Fine & Studio Arts graduates.
 Our ranking methodology takes into account Fine & Studio Arts specific starting and mid-career salaries to find the top paid graduates.

 Princeton University is the best choice if you are thinking about a college degree in Fine & Studio Arts.
-After graduation, Fine Art students typically make around $48,460 in the first five years of their career.
+Princeton University fine & studio arts students receive 44.8% more than the standard fine art graduate.
 Located in Princeton, New Jersey, Princeton supplies a safe and sound, suburban atmosphere for learners.

 It is hard to find a better school than University of Oklahoma Norman Campus if you wish to pursue Fine & Studio Arts as a major.
 Graduates of the Fine Art program make around $36,230 for their early career and $87,394 in their mid career.
-Located in Norman, Oklahoma, University of Oklahoma offers a safe and sound, suburban environment for college students.
+With over 20,000 students, University of Oklahoma Norman Campus is among the biggest schools in the nation.

 Cornell University is one of the finest schools in the U.S. for Fine & Studio Arts.
 Graduates from the Fine & Studio Arts degree program at Cornell University make 39.4% more than the average college grad in this field.
 Ithaca, New York is an ideal environment for college students who enjoy the fast-paced urban lifestyle.

 There is a graduate program accessible for those who are curious.
 Just 0.7% of Cornell University graduates are in loan default.
 That is certainly striking, because the average is 7.0%.
 Take a deeper dive to see just how Cornell ranks in other categories.